RescueStationCIC/OperationLollipop/led_matrix/readme.md

 Since the device works as a Pass-Through, it supports up to 100W (which is the maximum supported by the PD standard); in the case of powerbanks instead the maximum power is 18W (PD2) - 20W (PD3), ie 12V to 1.5 UNTO

 Disconnect and reeconnect.
 Ensure the LED lights up to the colour you have chosen.
 Make sure you measure the output voltage!

+Plug the power connector into its connector on the display board Plug the other end of the power connector into the spoofer.

+### Data
+Mount the Adafruit matrix driver on the 40 pin connector of the UPS.
+Plug the HUB75 connector into the Adafruit Mmatrix driver Plug the other end of the HUB75 connector into the HUB75 connector, marked INPUT, on the display board.

+### Power ON
+Is there any fizzing?